schwallie/CarND-SelfDrivingCar/README.md

 The data I used was from Udacity, as they had a more stable dataset to work with.
 I had issues using my keyboard to get realistic images to train the model with.

-The main thing I noticed with the data was how little the steering angle
+The main thing I noticed with the data was that on each side of 0 (left or right driving), each bucket isn't totally even.
+So I wanted to make sure to even out both the sides so the model didn't generalize this and try to go left or right more often than it should.

+![datahist][datahist]

+# Model

+I used the model that comma.ai open sourced, but I'm pretty sure the NVIDIA model (also contained in the repo) would work well.